nimbella/command-sets/vultr/README.md

 ```sh
 /nc vultr_snap <subid>
 ```
-where subid is id of server.
+Where `subid` is the id of your server.